tominebergseth/551_hospital_database/README.md

     you run the script.

 ## Instructions on how to call each function from the command line:
-- In the command line, navigate to the folder where you have downloaded this directory: cd path/to/folder
+- In the command line, navigate to the folder where you have downloaded this directory, then the Scripts folder: cd path_to_folder/551_Hospital_Database/Scripts
-- Note: The following examples use backslashes in the JSON objects.
+- Note: The following examples use backslashes in the JSON objects as formatted for Windows.
+Reformat as needed for Mac.
 - Note: There is a supplementary SampleData.txt file which contains entry commands for departments, practitioners, receptionists, and patients.
   As mentioned under the file structure section, the JSON's are currently formatted for MAC and would need to be reformatted if adding from Windows.
 To test the command line, you don't to use this file as there are examples on how